kriswallsmith/assetic/README.md

 Cache Busting
 -------------

-You can use the CacheBustingWorker to provide unique names.
+You can use the CacheBustingWorker to rewrite the target paths for assets.
+It will insert an identifier before the filename extension that is unique for a particular version of the asset.

 Two strategies are provided: CacheBustingWorker::STRATEGY_CONTENT (content based), CacheBustingWorker::STRATEGY_MODIFICATION (modification time based)